reidgs/TerraBot/README.md

 * TerraBot Simulator

 #### Running the Simulator ####
-In order to run the simulator, run the TerraBot with the simulator mode flag (-m sim), and optionally 1) the multiplier you wish for the speed (-s option); and 2) a file that copntains baseline (starting) values for the sensors, actuators, and the time which you would like the simulator to start at (seconds since midnight, day 0 of the simulated run).
+In order to run the simulator, run the TerraBot with the simulator mode flag (-m sim), and optionally 1) if you wish to see a graphical representation of the terrarium (-g); 2) the multiplier you wish for the speed (-s <speedup>); and 3) a file that copntains baseline (starting) values for the sensors, actuators, and the time which you would like the simulator to start at (seconds since midnight, day 0 of the simulated run) (-b <baselinefile>).

 For error checking it is recommended that you include the -l flag for logging, which will put a file for each topic into an automatically generated subdirectory of the Log directory.
 >`./TerraBot.py -l -m sim`

+##### Graphics #####
+The -g flag will prompt the showing of a graphical representation of the simulator.
+The graphics window contains a 3D model of the terrarium and the plants within, along with a text panel containing information about the current environment, i.e. whether the pump is on or off, humidity, etc. Sounds are played to represent the pump and fan.
+The arrow keys and WASD can be used to navigate the scene, and the viewport can be reset by pressing 'r'.
+The camera will take pictures directly from this scene, from the perspective of the blue camera model, as in the real terrarium.
+Note, however, that the camera <i>can</i> still be used even when the -g flag is not included, and the images produced will be equivalent to those taken with the graphics on.

 ##### Baseline File ####
 The simulator starts up with default values for the sensors, actuators, and clock.
 You can create a 'baseline' file to specify different initial values.
 Specifically, you need to define "init_internals", "init_actutators", and "clock_start".